During the OM's Ride 2 Transform 2017 cycle tour, 17 cyclists biked 550 kilometres around southern Malawi, distributing AudioBibles and praying.

-“After hours and hours of prayer and worship, I could genuinely go up to a Yao person and say, ‘We’re cycling because we love the Yao people.’
+“After hours and hours of prayer and worship, I could genuinely go up to a person and say, ‘We’re cycling because we love people.’
 In Canada, I want to constantly be in prayer for my people, as well,” he says.

-First-time cyclist Daniel Hilde, from Paraguay, enjoyed seeing an environment in Malawi that was similar to his own culture, but he was struck by the level of poverty among the Yao people.
+First-time cyclist Daniel Hilde, from Paraguay, enjoyed seeing an environment in Malawi that was similar to his own culture, but he was struck by the level of poverty.
 The surprises of Malawi also included the tour itself, which took on a lot more than he was expecting.

 “I didn’t even know what would happen until I got to Malawi.
 I thought we would just be riding and evangelising,” he says.